This short video (11 minutes) introduces Non-Verbal Communication (NVC) – the basics.

 And don’t point!
 It’s rude and aggressive.
 As we can see in this famous Kitchener army recruitment sign.

-I should mention steepling – thought to be a sign of superiority – apex focuses on eye – passing the baton of speaking.
+I should mention steepling – thought to be a sign of superiority – the apex encourages you to focus on the eye of the speaker– passing the baton of speaking.
 I can do something similar with a pen or my glasses

 Standing up is similar to when seated – are we being a wallflower staying close to the edge and taking little space at the end of the room?
 Or are we taking a lot of space?
 The way you stand conveys confidence.
 And posture too – legs astride – dominating the space around us.
 It’s territorial.
 There was some press coverage recently about politicians who did this too obviously!